victortosin02/scalable-end-to-end-ML-data-pipelin/README.md

 + Put the boston.csv file inside "Dataset" folder in Source code to HDFS /dataset directory.

-+ Download the latest binary Kafka release from https://kafka.apache.org/downloads to your local machine and SCP to aws emr master node /home/hadoop
++ Downloaded the latest binary Kafka release from https://kafka.apache.org/downloads to my local machine and SCP to aws emr master node /home/hadoop

 + Unzip the kafka package using "tar -xzf kafka_2.13-3.3.1.tgz"

-+ Now enter the following commands into the terminal:
++ Ran the following commands in the terminal:
 ```console
 cd kafka_2.13-3.3.1
 bin/zookeeper-server-start.sh config/zookeeper.properties &